renovatebot/renovate/lib/modules/platform/github/index.md

 It needs to have the user id _and_ the username followed by the `users.noreply.`-domain of either github.com or the GitHub Enterprise Server.
 A way to get the user id of a GitHub app is to [query the user API](https://docs.github.com/en/rest/reference/users#get-a-user) at `api.github.com/user/self-hosted-renovate[bot]` (github.com) or `github.enterprise.com/api/v3/uer/self-hosted-renovate[bot]` (GitHub Enterprise Server).

-**`token:"x-access-token:${github-app-installation}"`**
+**`token:"ghs_123exampletoken"`**

-The token needs to be prefixed with `x-access-token` and be a [GitHub App Installation token](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation).
+The token needs to be a [GitHub App Installation token](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation).

+Previously, the token had to be prefixed with `x-access-token`.
+While a prefixed token still works, it's recommended to move away from it as its support might be removed in the future.

 <!-- prettier-ignore -->
 !!! note